Tornado survivor: 'Not knowing is worse than knowing'

 Associated Press

-Mayfield, Ky.
-(AP) — Autumn Kirks said she and her boyfriend, Lannis Ward, had been dating for about a year and were saving money to buy a house.
-They were both working the night shift at the candle factory for extra money when the tornado struck.

-Now Ward, described by Kirks as “a big teddy bear,” is missing — and all she can do is wait.
+Then Ward, described by Kirks as “a big teddy bear,” disappeared — and all she could do was wait.

 An unusual mid-December swarm of twisters across the Midwest and the South leveled entire communities and left dozens dead in five states.
 The death toll is expected to go higher in Kentucky.